 “We are not doing this for profit and are already sending test kits to GP Surgeries for the NHS frontline healthcare workers.

-“We also have an initiative to help supply NHS frontline healthcare workers with personal protective equipment (PPE).
+“We also have the initiative to help supply NHS frontline healthcare workers with personal protective equipment (PPE).
 Again, there is not enough which leaves people exposed to harm and unnecessarily puts lives at risk.
 Those are our main efforts until this can be properly resourced.”

 If you would like to learn more about healthily and their unique approach to medicine and patient care, then visit their website here.